Avengers: Age of Ultron (2015)

 In the spirit of avoiding spoilers, I can’t write freely about all of the players in the field.
 That said, the marketing openly promotes the dual presence of the brother-sister double-act of Quicksilver and Scarlet Witch.
 In terms of performance, while the two don’t have a shuddering impact, their joint presence is a faintly welcome new dynamic.
 Sadly for Aaron Taylor-Johnson’s Quicksilver, nothing he does remotely rivals that scene in X:Men: Days of Future Past.

-So, while the smashing and crashing of Age of Ultron is fun in part, it’s a shame that so much of it feels perfunctory, especially when it’s well-known how hard Whedon worked on it.
-That said, it’s far from being a bad film, it’s just one that fails to live up to the lofty levels of expectation.
+So, while the smashing and crashing of Age of Ultron is fun in part, it’s a shame that so much of it feels perfunctory, especially when it’s well documented how much investment Joss Whedon poured into it .
+That said, it’s far from being a bad film – just one that fails to live up to the lofty levels of expectation.